AntonMich1/AntonMich1/README.md

 Ongoing Projects

-Your revised version is well-structured and clear, but I made a few refinements for conciseness, clarity, and flow:

----

 Reinforcement Learning – Temporal Difference (TD) Regularized Actor-Critic Model for Active Avoidance Learning

 I am using parameters from cue-signaled active avoidance (AA) training in mice and feeding real learning data from 100 trials into an Actor-Critic reinforcement learning model.
 This model, with separate learning rates for action selection (actor) and state evaluation (critic), was applied to individual mice during avoidance acquisition.